precipitation / age hardening

 Which materials are suitable for precipitation hardening?

-What is a yield point?
+What is a yield strength?

 How long does the precipitation hardening process take?